danibolanos/TFG-Ensuring_Fairness_in_ML/README.md

 # TFG - Tools to Guarantee Fairness in Machine Learning

 Repository for my Bachelor's thesis about an experimental study of different counterfactual equity models.
+A compiled version of the report can be found at this link.

 ## Description (English)